kimwalisch/primecount/README.md

 ```

 ### Build options (Unix-like OSes)
-128-bit divisions involve a function call which can be quite slow on some
+128-bit divisions involve a function call which can be quite slow on
-systems (e.g. MinGW).
-Thus I recommend patching primecount in order to
+some systems e.g. MinGW.
+Thus I recommend patching primecount on all
-use 64-bit divisions instead of 128-bit divisions whenever possible:
+systems so that it uses 64-bit divisions instead of 128-bit divisions
+whenever possible:
 ```sh
 $ patch -p0 < fast_div.patch
 ```